Timeline: a history of magazines

 Haymarket closes women’s monthly Eve, but maintains website spin-off evecars.com

-Conde Nast cuts Men’s Vogue frequency to just 2 issues a year instead of 10
+Conde Nast cuts Men’s Vogue frequency to just 2 issues a year from 10

 BBC to review commercial activities after accusation of being an ‘out of control juggernaut’.
 BBC Magazines launches Lonely Planet amid controversy and complaints from Wonderlust